Manage domains for your production site

 This feature is available in our UI with Netlify DNS.

-example.com, you can view the latest deploy of that branch at
+staging, you can check the latest deploy of that branch at

-staging.example.com.
-To do this, go to your site settings under Domain management > Domains > Branch subdomains, and select New subdomain.
+To add a new branch subdomain, go to your site settings under Domain management > Domains > Branch subdomains, and select New subdomain.

 A branch subdomain can be deleted by using the